JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_morphing.md

 ![](../assets/circ_to_box.gif)

-if you aren't familiar with this syntax `(v,o,f)-> circdraw("red")` its an "anonymous" function or sometimes called a lambda function.
+If you aren't familiar with this syntax `(v,o,f)-> circdraw("red")` its an "anonymous" function or sometimes called a lambda function.
 Basically a nameless function that is written on the spot in that line of code .
-One might aswell use any other function `func` in place of it
+One might as well use any other function `func` in place of it
-(which takes atleast 3 arguments `v,o,f`).
-Elsewhere in the docs/tutorials you will come across something of the form `Object( (args...) -> (some;code;here) )`.
-This is [splatting](https://docs.julialang.org/en/v1/manual/faq/#The-two-uses-of-the-...-operator:-slurping-and-splatting) and is similar to packing `*args` in python.
+(which takes at least 3 arguments `v,o,f`).
+Elsewhere in the docs/tutorials you will come across something of the form `Object( (args...) -> ("some code here") )`.
+This is [slurping](https://docs.julialang.org/en/v1/manual/faq/#The-two-uses-of-the-...-operator:-slurping-and-splatting) and is similar to packing `*args` in python.

-We created two objects `circobj` and `boxobj` . `circobj` ofcourse is a circle because its drawing function `(v,o,f) -> circdraw("red")` draws a circle with a `colo=red` filling at `0.5` opacity and then makes a white outline (stroke).
+We created two objects `circobj` and `boxobj` . `circobj` ofcourse is a circle because its drawing function `(v,o,f) -> circdraw("red")` draws a circle with a `color=red` filling at `0.5` opacity and then makes a white outline (stroke).
 `boxobj`'s function draws an opaque green box, with white outline.

 This Object function is called repeatedly at render-time at every frame that the object exists to draw this object.
-The apropriate `video`,`object`, and `frame` are passed to this function at render time.
+The appropriate `video`,`object`, and `frame` are passed to this function at render time.
-Javis then has other tricks up its sleave to scale/move/morph whats going to be drawn depending on the frame and object to effect out animations through Actions.
+Javis then has other tricks up its sleeve to scale/move/morph whats going to be drawn depending on the frame and object to effect out animations through Actions.
 This is roughly the idea behind Javis's Object-Action mechanism

 We defined a `transform_to_box` Action which runs from frame 20 from beginning to 20 frames from the end.
 The `Action` morphs whatever object its acted upon, into what looks like `boxobj`.
-Note that `boxobj` and `circobj` are seperate objects all the time, even after the `Action` (it just happens that they overlap each other).
+Note that `boxobj` and `circobj` are separate objects all the time, even after the `Action` (it just happens that they overlap each other).
 As the Action is applied at render time the "drawing" of `circobj` starts to look like `boxobj`'s drawing.

 The Action is then applied to the `circobj` with the `act!` function.

-Note that the `boxobj` is present throughout as the `circobj` is morphing. if you want to hide it you can set its opacity to 0 with another action (to make it disappear) and set its frames to be drawn for 1 frame only (for efficiency).
+Note that the `boxobj` is present throughout as the `circobj` is morphing.
+If you want to hide it you can set its opacity to 0 with another action (to make it disappear) and set its frames to be drawn for 1 frame only (for efficiency).
 ```julia
 Background(1:nframes,(args...)->background("black"))
 boxobj = Object(1:1 , (args...) -> boxdraw("green") )